 - Dirt or water left on the windshield

 - Streaks left on the windshield

-- Squeaking or juddering noises
+- Squeaking or juddering noises when using the wipers

-Which Wipers Are the Best?
+Which Type of Wipers Are the Best?

 While there are different types of wiper blades you can choose from, it’s best to check your owner’s manual to ensure you are using blades that can fit your car’s specific make/model.
 You can also simply let the retailer you are purchasing the wiper blade set from know what make and model of the car you have for their recommendations.

 Regardless of the type of wiper blades you are interested in, most cars have conventional, bracket-type wipers—consisting of a metal frame and rubber blades.
 They’re best for those looking for an affordable option but need to be replaced relatively often.
 Additionally, these types of wiper blades can often fail during the wintertime as they use several hinges to help them mold to the curvature of your vehicle’s windshield.
 These hinges can freeze during cold weather or become due to ice, snow, or other debris, resulting in the wipers being unable to conform to your windshield, leaving you with less visibility when driving in conditions such as heavy snow, rain, or sleet.